Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 - If you need returns logistics, buy a returns portal.

-- If you want a personal relationship with every customer, add Return Signals.
+- If you want a personal relationship with every customer, add Signals.

 Frequently Asked Questions